 About Me

-This latest topic has come by way of my new blog, Fat Cats, on Forbes.com.
-I’ve started out by writing a series on the horse industry, particularly racing, breeding, responsible ownership and the political and industry forces that are working to open horse slaughterhouses again in the US.
-Working on this topic has opened my eyes to the power of the agriculture, energy and pharmaceutical industries in shaping important legislation affecting food and environmental safety, and humane treatment of animals.
+This latest topic has come by way of Forbes.com, where my blog, Fat Cats, was launched in 2011.
+It was there I started writing a series on the horse industry, particularly racing, breeding, responsible ownership and the political and industry forces that are working to open horse slaughterhouses again in the US.
+Working on this topic opened my eyes to the power of the agriculture, energy and pharmaceutical industries in shaping important legislation affecting food and environmental safety, and humane treatment of animals.
 This series offers a counter view that is unique in the main news media, including undercover videos, FOIA data and photos, and careful research.
 A high point was my interview with Dr. Temple Grandin on one of the slaughterhouses she built that was recently the focus of an undercover video investigation.
 I hope you will read, follow and share this series.

 On a lighter note, I’ve written many personal essays about family, home, love and some of my big adventures.
 I hope you will read and enjoy, particularly my two favorites, “Last Days at Nirvana Farm,” about the sale of a storied family property, and also “No Country for Old Broads,” about the time Javier Bardem checked me out at the premiere for “No Country For Old Men” and what happened when we met up at the after party.
 You’ll find a smattering of other articles, too, including my meet-up with then Senator John Edwards, and some of the celebrities I dream about regularly.